Next: , Previous: Improved exch, Up: Answers

 17.2 Solution for forloop

 The forloop macro (see Forloop) as presented earlier can go into an infinite loop if given an iterator that is not parsed as a macro name.
 It does not do any sanity checking on its numeric bounds, and only permits decimal numbers for bounds.
-Here is an improved version, shipped as m4-1.4.11/examples/forloop2.m4; this version also optimizes based on the fact that the starting bound does not need to be passed to the helper _forloop.
+Here is an improved version, shipped as m4-1.4.19/examples/forloop2.m4; this version also optimizes overhead by calling four macros instead of six per iteration (excluding those in text), by not dereferencing the iterator in the helper _forloop.

 undivert(`forloop2.m4')dnl